sergey-dryabzhinsky/python-zstd/README.rst

 These python bindings are kept simple and blunt.

-Support of dictionaries is not planned.
+Support of dictionaries and streaming is not planned.

 LINKS